 David is strongly committed to pro bono service, and has represented more than 500 charities.
 In 2011, he was named as one of thirteen “Lawyers Who Lead by Example” by the New York Law Journal for his pro bono service.
 David has also been recognized for his pro bono work by The Legal Aid Society, Legal Services for New York City and New York Lawyers For The Public Interest.

 David has been consistently recognized by leading industry publications, such as Chambers Global, Chambers USA, Best Lawyers and The Legal 500.
 Clients surveyed by Chambers USA said, “We bring him in on complex matters because he has the experience and the gravitas.”
 David is one of 17 lawyers in the United States in The Legal 500’s Hall of Fame for US Tax (non-contentious).

-David teaches tax policy at the New York University School of Law.
-He previously taught the taxation of financial instruments at Columbia Law School.
+David has taught the taxation of financial instruments at Columbia Law School, and tax policy at New York University School of Law.
 He is also a frequent author and has written a number of articles and chapters in various tax publications.
 David is the former chair of the tax section of the New York State Bar Association.

 Prior to joining Proskauer, David was a partner at Cadwalader, Wickersham & Taft LLP.

 Edited by Robert E. Gaut, Martin T. Hamilton and Colleen Hart